-(1) Identifying and promoting alignment of DTPS with shared public values through international law and ethics

-This general line of research focuses on mapping relevant values and principles in law and ethics, identifying possible conflicts of values, reflecting on the balance of public and private interests, and exploring the interface of legal principles, legally-embedded values, ethical values, and public interests.
-For instance, in the context of the NWO-funded DILEMA project72 research seeks to identify and safeguard fundamental values (e.g. human dignity, human agency, accountability), and to translate values and principles in requirements and processes for military Al in order to promote alignment.
+1. Identifying and promoting alignment of DTPS with shared public values through international law and ethics values, and public interests.
+For instance, in the context of the NWO-funded DILEMA project4 research seeks to identify and safeguard fundamental values (e.g. human dignity, human agency, accountability), and to translate values and principles in requirements and processes for military AI in order to promote alignment.